Abortion debate epicenter: Mississippi clinic stays open

 Reeves noted that he presided over the Mississippi Senate in 2018 and helped push the bill with the 15-week abortion ban to the desk of then-Gov. Phil Bryant, a fellow Republican.

-Valencia Robinson is executive director of Mississippi In Action, an organization that supports abortion rights and works on other sexual health issues.
-She said restricting access to abortion disproportionately hurts Black women who are more likely to live in poverty.
+Valencia Robinson, executive director of Mississippi In Action, which supports abortion rights and works on other sexual health issues, said restricting access to abortion disproportionately hurts Black women who are more likely to live in poverty.

+A Supreme Court decision is likely months away.
+As both abortion-rights and anti-abortion activists anxiously wait to see how justices will rule, the clinic will continue operating.

 Women or girls in the first few weeks of pregnancy receive medication to induce abortion.
 Those further along receive surgical abortions in one of the clinic’s operating rooms.
 Out-of-state physicians work at the clinic because it’s been years since any Mississippi physician has been willing to perform abortions there.

 The clinic — known by supporters as the Pink House — is in Jackson’s eclectic Fondren neighborhood, a short drive from the Mississippi Capitol, where legislators have been voting to restrict abortion access for decades.
-On many days, the clinic is enveloped by a cacophony of noise from bullhorn-wielding protesters outside the black iron fence and clinic escorts who blare rock music inside the perimeter.
+On many days, the clinic is enveloped by a cacophony of noise from bullhorn-wielding protesters outside its fence and clinic escorts who blare rock music inside the perimeter.

 The scene was similar on Tuesday, when Keith Dalton, pastor of a nondenominational Christian church, raised his voice at men who had driven women there and told a man who sat in a car in the fenced-off parking lot that he would adopt the couple’s baby.